LeeMorinUCF/QMB6358F23/demo_02_version_control/README.md

 In many cases, you will not want to make edits to the master branch when you are developing new code, so you would [create another branch of the repository](https://help.github.com/en/articles/creating-and-deleting-branches-within-your-repository).
 Once you have tested your code, it can be pulled to the master branch by [Creating a pull request](https://help.github.com/en/articles/creating-a-pull-request).
-When you are the only contributor, and the code is not running on a production environment, as for your assignments, you might simply push to the main or master branch.
+When you are the only contributor, and the code is not running in a production environment, as for your assignments, you might simply push to the main or master branch.